Do You Need a Car in San Francisco?

 Travel Tip: Download the Clipper Card app on your phone to use across all of these systems and get around cash-free.
 You can also buy tickets at certain locations too, but Clipper is the way to go.

 You can also use the Clipper card to unlock Bay Wheels, the rentable bike-share system with 7,000+ classic and e-bike models throughout San Francisco, Oakland, Berkeley, and San Jose.
-While the same card works for both MUNI and Bay Wheels, bike rentals are charged to the credit card on the account, not the Clipper card balance.

 What’s Easy to See Without a Car